bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 - `ISSUER_URL`: The issuer URL of your authentication service.
 Defaults to `https://sso.redhat.com/auth/realms/redhat-external`
 - `OBSERVATORIUM_TOKEN_REFRESHER_IMAGE`: The image repository used for the Observatorium token refresher deployment.
 Defaults to `quay.io/rhoas/mk-token-refresher`.
 - `OBSERVATORIUM_TOKEN_REFRESHER_IMAGE_TAG`: The image tag used for the Observatorium token refresher deployment.
 Defaults to `latest`
+- `OBSERVATORIUM_TOKEN_REFRESHER_REPLICAS`: The number of replicas of the Observatorium token refresher deployment.
+Defaults to `1`.

 ## Deploy KAS Fleet Manager
 ```